KnowledgeCaptureAndDiscovery/ikcap-website/content/authors/hernan-vargas/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - External Contractors
+  - Research Engineers
 ---

-Hernan Vargas is a external contractor for USC's Information Science Institute.
+Hernan Vargas